vgarmes/vgarmes.github.io/src/content/blog/build-your-own-react-router.md

 tags: ["react", "router", "spa"]
 draft: false
 ---
-Single-Page Applications (SPAs) are incredibly popular, especially for highly interactive applications.
+Single-Page Applications (SPAs) are really popular, especially for highly interactive applications.
 Frameworks like Next.js, SvelteKit, and Remix are all examples of SPA frameworks, even though some of them offer server-side rendering capabilities.

 The key feature of SPAs is that they consist of a single JavaScript application, which generates the HTML of every page after the initial load without the need to hit the server again.
 This allows the application to maintain state and memory across pages seamlessly.